Skip to main content

 In the context of AITD, its most important role is its ability to rebalance the Th1/Th2 ratio.
 It promotes the differentiation of T-helper cells towards a Th2 phenotype, which produces anti-inflammatory cytokines like IL-4 and IL-10.
 This shift actively suppresses the Th1-mediated autoimmune assault on the thyroid.

 TA1 also enhances the activity of regulatory T-cells (Tregs), which are critical for maintaining self-tolerance and preventing autoimmunity.
-By bolstering the Treg population, TA1 helps the to properly recognize thyroid tissue as “self,” thereby calling off the attack.
+By bolstering the Treg population, TA1 helps the immune system to properly recognize thyroid tissue as “self,” thereby calling off the attack.

 The mechanism is elegant in its precision.
 TA1 does not broadly suppress the immune system.
 It acts as a regulator, enhancing deficient responses and dampening excessive ones.
 This targeted modulation is crucial for treating autoimmune conditions without compromising the body’s ability to fight off legitimate pathogens.